-The Danish Girl is an proper choice to continue Movies on My Mind’s LGBT theme, as transgenders are prominent in the news of late.
+The Danish Girl is an proper choice to continue Movies on My Mind’s LGBTQ theme, as transgenders are prominent in the news of late.
 This movie, directed by Tom Hooper and starring the accomplished actor Eddie Redmayne, was released in November 2015 and was later nominated for four Oscars.
 Alicia Vikander won Best Supporting Actress for her role as Gerda Wegener in this film.

-2015 a Banner Year for LGBT
+2015 a Banner Year for LGBTQ

 Producers of The Danish Girl chose an auspicious time to release the movie, as 2015 was a banner year for the LGBT cause.
 In 2015, openly gay actor Neil Patrick Harris hosted the Academy Awards ceremony, gay marriage was legalized by the Supreme Court, and Caitlyn Jenner made her grand début with a Vanity Fair spread (Bissinger, 2015).